 - Online Doctorate Elementary Education

-This concludes our ranking of the highest paying early childhood education jobs of 2020.
+This concludes our ranking of the highest paying early childhood education jobs.

 Sources: Bureau of Labor Statistics